-The GRE General Test is not required (due to the logistical and financial challenges they pose to some students, and disagreement concerning their predictive value) but you may send scores if you wish.
-We do not have a cutoff and generally are influenced only by extreme scores.
-If you send them, GRE scores should be sent to us directly from ETS (Institution code is: 4867; Department code is: 0402).
+The GRE General Test is suggested but not required due to the logistical and financial challenges they pose to some students.
+If you send them, GRE scores should be sent to us directly from ETS (Institution code: 4867; Department code: 0402).

 International applicants may need to take either the TOEFL or the IELTS.
 This requirement is waived for students whose native language is English and students who graduated from a university in which English was the primary language of instruction.
 There are different minimum score requirements for admissions and for teaching assistant positions.
 These are published on the English Proficiency page of the Graduate Division website.
 Note that the language requirement is a policy of UH Graduate Division (not the ICS department), so questions should be directed there after reading this page: additional information for international applicants.